 Pronouns—apples?
 Granny Smith, McIntosh, and Honeycrisp to name a few.
 Students often decide the “type” of fruit each part of speech is.
 Many passionately explain that a chili is indeed a fruit, and it should be an adjective because of its spicy nature.

 When I introduce verbals, student sometimes say that they have never heard of a gerund, participle, or infinitive.
 I ask them if they’ve heard of a breadfruit or noni.
 Normally, no, they think I’ve imagined those fruits.
 We discuss that simply because a word or concept is new and strange, we can still learn it.

-Sentence structure, for instance, allows students to play with their language.
+Sentence structure, for instance, allows students to play with their language, with grammatical structures.
 In my sentence activities, I made grammar manipulatives or sentence-building pieces.
 Students can literally hold types of sentences, rearrange them, punctuate them, and change the structure.